sourcegraph/sourcegraph-public-snapshot/README.md

 See `src -h` for more information on specifying access tokens.

-To acquire the access token, visit your Sourcegraph instance (or https://sourcegraph.com), click your profile picture, and select **access tokens** in the left hand menu.
+To acquire the access token, visit your Sourcegraph instance (or https://sourcegraph.com), click your username in the top right to open the user menu, select **Settings**, and then select **Access tokens** in the left hand menu.

 ## Development